Usage Examples

 # Quick scan of all remotes

-# Check quota status
+# Check storage information

 Purpose: Ensure you have the latest features and your file index is current.